7 Things to Consider When Adding an Elevator to Your Home

 Another factor influencing your choice of home elevator is the reason you want it in the first place.
 Home elevators offer a simple and safe way to move between floors in your house, but the specific purpose of your elevator will affect the model you choose and the place where you put it.

 Some people install elevators as an investment, without any particular need for help up and down the stairs.
-Others choose an elevator to help manage a disability that makes climbing or descending stairs difficult or dangerous.
+Others choose a residential elevator to help manage a disability that makes climbing or descending stairs difficult or dangerous.
 Some homeowners install an elevator to help them manage aging in place, as an option on days when the stairs are too much to manage alone.

 3. Budget Limitations

 Budget, unfortunately, is a consideration for any home improvement.
 In most areas of the country, you can expect to pay somewhere between $20,000 and $30,000 for a new elevator installation.
 This price is likely to go up with more elaborate or extensive prep work, such as running hydraulics or adding electrical access to the elevator control box.
-Glass elevators, the number of stops, and or high-end finishes on fixtures, such as brass fittings, can also drive up the cost of a new home elevator, though this can also increase the value added to the house overall.
+Glass elevators, the number of stops, and high-end finishes on fixtures, such as brass fittings, can also drive up the cost of a new home elevator, though this can also increase the value added to the house overall.
 It’s also generally more expensive to install an elevator in an existing house than to add one to the home during construction.

 4. Staying Independent with a Disability or When Aging in Place